 Response to Comments: TCAC received comments both in support and opposition to this change.
-Commenters opposing the change expressed strong concerns regarding ongoing and future quality of services due to the removal of these document requirements, while supporters felt the change would expedite the application process.
 Commenters opposing the change expressed concerns regarding ongoing and future quality of services due to the removal of these document requirements.
 As a result, TCAC staff is withdrawing the proposed change.
 In 2020, staff will continue to review the service amenity point category and documentation requirements for anticipated future changes that will streamline and simplify this point category while continuing to produce quality onsite service amenities for residents.